CESSProject/doc-v2/storage-miner/multi-miner.md

 # Architecture

-Install multi-bucket s container can be illustrated as below:
+Install multi-buckets container can be illustrated as below:
 - watchTower: When there is a difference between the local bucket image and the official bucket image, watchtower will automatically pull the new official image, create a new storage node, and then delete the old storage node.
-- bucket : A storage node.
+- bucket: A storage node.
 Multiple storage nodes communicate with each other via P2P.
 The ports configured in the example config.yaml are: 15001, 15002.
 - chain: A chain node.
 Storage nodes query block information through the chain node's 9944 port by default; chain nodes synchronize data among themselves through the default port: 30336.

 ![Multi-miner Architecture](../assets/storage-miner/multi-miner/multi-miner-arch.png)